Armani Little: Oxford United

 On 20 June 2018, Little joined Oxford United on a one-year contract.
 On 17 August 2018, he joined Woking on a one-month loan.
 He made his debut for Oxford on 18 December 2018 in a 3–0 EFL Trophy victory at home to Tottenham Hotspur Under-23s.
 He made his league debut for Oxford on 26 December 2018, coming on as a 71st minute substitute in a 1–0 defeat at home to Southend United, before joining Woking on loan until the end of the season on 4 January 2019.
 Before his contract expired at Oxford, Little signed a pre-contract agreement with National League club Torquay United.

 Torquay United

 Little made his debut for Torquay on 3 August 2019, playing the full 90 minutes in a 2–1 home victory against Boreham Wood.

 Forest Green Rovers

 On 8 June 2022, Little agreed a two-year deal to join newly promoted League One club Forest Green Rovers.

 On 12 January 2023, Little joined League Two club AFC Wimbledon on loan until the end of the season.

+AFC Wimbledon

+On 6 July 2023, Little signed permanently for AFC Wimbledon following a successful loan spell.
+He scored his first goal for Wimbledon against Tranmere Rovers on 30 September 2023.

+Gillingham

+On 31 May 2024, Gillingham announced the signing of Armani Little.